The Best European Christmas Markets Road Trip: A One Week Itinerary

 Belgium

-10) Antwerp – Antwerp is a port city in Belgium known for its centuries-old Diamond District that houses thousands of diamond traders, cutters and polishers.
+10) Antwerp – Antwerp is a port city in Belgium known for its centuries-old Diamond District which houses thousands of diamond traders, cutters and polishers.
 With history dating to the Middle Ages, Antwerp is home to Flemish Renaissance architecture and the 17th-century Rubens House, period rooms which display works by the Flemish Baroque painter Peter Paul Rubens.
 The Christmas Market boasts over 90 stalls, as well as an ice-skating rink, miniature golf, winter bar and giant Ferris wheel.

 11) Bruges – One of Europe’s most romantic cities, Bruges is renowned for its canals, cobbled streets and medieval buildings.
 The 14th-century City Hall and 13th-century Belfry overlook the main Christmas Market, which features an ice rink and numerous wooden chalets.
 In Winter, Bruges is transported into a Winter Wonderland as the annual Winter Glow Festival takes over the city.